pablojotaguardiola/ParseQL-Swift-To-MySQL/README.md

 We'll talk about "where key" later...

-<h3>Use completions to manage the results
+Use completions to manage the results.
 Maybe you want to wait the result of the tasks above.
-The completions return some useful data too.</h3>
+The completions return some useful data too.

 <h2>4.
 Create with block</h2>